 Just accumulate enough supply for what you and your household will need over a certain period of time — like 6 weeks, for instance.
 Moreover, prices are likely to keep on increasing so allotting a set amount for your 6 weeks household supply might be helpful.

-In this case, using Zilch could work to your advantage because you can buy your essentials now and pay only 25% up front then pay the rest in 3 more installments over 6 weeks.
+In this case, using Zilch could work to your advantage because you can buy your essentials now and pay only 25% to 50% up front (depending on eligibility checks), then pay the rest in 3 more installments over 6 weeks.

 Go for quality over quantity.

 When it comes to making important purchases for your household, remember to prioritize quality over quantity.

 Yes, high quality items may be more expensive but since they’re made of durable materials that are built to last, it’s wiser to go for them that buy something cheap and low-quality which will most likely not be functional anymore after a few uses.

 Case in point, if you’re looking to buy a washer or dryer, picking a quality and trustworthy product with good reviews will be less risky because it won’t likely need to be replaced or serviced anytime soon.

 In the long run, you will spend less and save more because the product is effectively serving its purpose.
 And if you decide to use Zilch’s pay in 1 option as a payment method, you can even get 2% cash back, allowing you to save as you spend.

 Having a budget is key.